ankita2004-anks41/IMAGE_recognitio--ML/README.md

 # IMAGE_recognitio--ML

+**Project Title: Vision AI in 5 Days: From Beginner to Image Recognition Expert.

+**Project Description:
 This project guides participants through building an image recognition model in Python using deep learning.
 Over five days, students learn fundamental concepts and practical skills in image classification, culminating in a deployable, portfolio-ready toolkit showcasing their expertise in computer vision.

-What is This Project About?
+**What is This Project About?
 The bootcamp is designed to transform beginners into skilled AI practitioners by teaching them how to preprocess images, train convolutional neural networks (CNNs), and build an image recognition system using Python and popular libraries like